 I know it sounds weird to be full of joy after separating, but sometimes when you are on the wrong path, you don’t realize it until you change direction.
 And when you are on the right path, things just seem to fall into place.

 I believe in creating the life you want as opposed to letting someone else decide.
-I love travel, am devoted to my kids, and am building an online business through blogging and video marketing.
-I encourage everyone to follow their passions and create a life that they love using today’s technology.
+I love travel, am devoted to my kids, and am building an online business through blogging in order to help other moms create a life that own as well.
+I encourage everyone to follow their passions and create a life that they love, and today it just makes sense to do that using technology.

 If you have a home based business, my goal is to help you get your business found on the internet and ditch the home party model.
 If you are willing to let me help you set up a blog and a sales funnel for your company, you will see what I mean.

 My online focus is to help you create a blog around your business or passion, get found on the internet, and create a real ‘work form anywhere’ lifestyle so you can have more time to do the things you love.

 I encourage you to step into your power and follow your heart.
 Love yourself.
 Be kind.
 Dare to be amazing.
 Become an entrepreneur.

 Life’s a journey and everything happens for a reason.

 And if you are wanting to get your business found on the internet, it all starts with knowing how to market.
 If you know how to market correctly, you can promote anything you like and find success.